eosnetworkfoundation/docs/docs/60_protocol-guides/40_accounts_and_permissions.md

 ## 3.4.
 Permission Evaluation

-When determining whether an action is authorized to be executed, the EOSIO software first checks whether the signatures provided in the transaction are valid (see [3.4.2.
+When determining whether an action is authorized to be executed, the Antelope software first checks whether the signatures provided in the transaction are valid (see [3.4.2.
 Signature Validation](#342-signature-validation)).
 Then it proceeds to check the authorization of all the actions included in the transaction.
 This is where permissions are evaluated.
 If there is at least one action that fails to be authorized (by not meeting the authority threshold (see [3.2.2.
 Authority Threshold](#322-authority-threshold)), the transaction fails.

 ### 3.4.1.
 Custom Permissions

-By default every account on the EOSIO blockchain is linked to the `active` permission.
+By default every account on the Antelope blockchain is linked to the `active` permission.
 Again, this can be customized by creating children permissions under `active` or by creating alternate permissions under `owner` (see [3.1.
 Permission Levels](#31-permission-levels)).
 Creating custom permissions under `owner` (separate from `active`) is recommended.
 This is because if the keys associated with the `active` permission are compromised, the security of the account will not be compromised.

 [[info | Use Case: Social Media]]
 | Say we have a `publish` permission created for message posting on a social media application.
 However, we do not want to associate that permission with sensitive actions, such as transferring or withdrawing funds.
 Under this scenario, it makes sense to link the `social::post` action to the `publish` permission.
 This allows to define an authority structure which can authorize `post`, but cannot satisfy the default `active` permission for all other actions.
 That authority structure could delegate itself to a different account at any named permission level.
 If it did so to another `publish` permission on another account, that would be purely coincidental.